Types And Benefits Of Exposure Therapy

 Imagined Exposure Therapy

-In imagined exposure therapy, you aren't exposed to stimuli you perceive as signs of danger.
+In imagined exposure therapy, you are not exposed to stimuli you perceive as signs of danger.
 Instead, you imagine that situation in great detail.
 This helps you confront the fear and overcome it.
 Imagined exposure therapy is especially helpful for unusual fears or fears based on specific incidents.

 Interoceptive Exposure Therapy